 I am an experienced tutor of creative writing.
 I taught on the undergraduate creative writing degree at Liverpool John Moores University for many years and more recently on the Masters programme at the University of East Anglia.
 I have run writing workshops for all ages in schools, universities, libraries, in association with literary festivals and in the community.
-I regularly tutor for the Arvon Foundation and The Poetry School and have taught for Writers’ Centre Norwich and The Saw Trust.
-You can read about an Arvon course I co-tutored at Lumb Bank, working with teenagers here.
-I am fully DBS (formerly CRB) checked.
+I regularly tutor for the Arvon Foundation, The Poetry School , The Poetry Society and National Centre for Writing.

 I provide private, one-to-one mentoring (online) for the development of poetry writing projects and manuscripts.
 Working closely with the writer, I offer constructive, detailed feedback on work in progress.
 I enjoy positive relationships with mentees and have seen many of them go on to achieve considerable success.
 Nearly all my mentees have had their manuscripts published, or seen their work placed in major competitions.

 You can read a blog post about the achievements of some of the poets I have worked with since 2015 here.
 Do get in touch at email@example.com if you would like to discuss a mentoring project.